-33.32 Greenhouse Gas (a) GHG Bid Adders
+33.32 Greenhouse Gas (GHG) 33.32.1 GHG Bid Adder Recovery

-(1) In General.
-EDAM Resources and resources within the CAISO Balancing Authority Area will have an opportunity to recover costs of compliance with GHG regulations adopted by the California Air Resources Board and the Washington Department of Ecology, which may include the cost of allowances, uncertainty regarding the final resource-specific emission factor, and other costs of GHG regulation compliance.
+EDAM Resource Scheduling Coordinators and Scheduling Coordinators for resources within the CAISO Balancing Authority Area will have an opportunity to recover costs of compliance with GHG regulations adopted by a state jurisdiction that has priced GHG emissions as part of a state GHG reporting and reduction program.
+33.32.1.1 Bid Adders Used by the Integrated Forward Market

-The Integrated Forward Market will use GHG Bid Adders submitted by EDAM Resource Scheduling Coordinators for EDAM Resources located outside of a specific GHG Regulation Area to optimize the attribution of GHG Transfers into that GHG Regulation Area.
-The Integrated Forward Market will use GHG Bid Adders submitted by Scheduling Coordinators for resources located within the CAISO Balancing Authority Area to optimize the attribution of GHG Transfers into the GHG Regulation Area outside of the State of California. .
+The Integrated Forward Market will use GHG Bid Adders submitted by EDAM Resource Scheduling Coordinators for EDAM Resource Facilities located outside of a specific GHG Regulation Area to optimize the attribution of GHG Transfers into that GHG Regulation Area.
+The Integrated Forward Market will use GHG Bid Adders submitted by EDAM Resource Scheduling Coordinators for EDAM Resource Facilities located within the GHG Regulation Area of the State of Washington to optimize the attribution of GHG Transfers into GHG Regulation Areas outside of the State of Washington.
+The Integrated Forward Market will use GHG Bid Adders submitted by Scheduling Coordinators for resources located within the GHG Regulation Area of the State of California to optimize the attribution of GHG Transfers into GHG Regulation Areas outside of the State of California. .

+33.32.1.2 Bid Adders and GHG Regulation Areas

-For purposes of Section 33.32, GHG Regulation Areas will reflect the Nodes of the CAISO Balancing Authority Area or an EDAM Entity Balancing Authority Area within a state jurisdiction that has priced GHG emissions as part of a state carbon reduction law or regulation.
-EDAM Resource Scheduling Coordinators for EDAM Resources located inside a specific GHG Regulation Area will not submit GHG Bid Adders to serve Demand within that GHG Regulation Area.
-Scheduling Coordinators for resources located within the CAISO Balancing Authority Area will not submit GHG Bid Adders to serve Demand within the GHG Regulation Area within the State of California.
-In addition, resources with Pseudo-Tie arrangements or Dynamic Schedules into the CAISO Balancing Authority Area that register in the Master File that they are associated with in the GHG Regulation Area within the State of California will not submit GHG Bid Adders.
-Resources with Pseudo-Tie arrangements or Dynamic Schedules into an EDAM Balancing Authority Area that register in the Master File that they are associated with load in the GHG Regulation Area within the State of Washington will not submit GHG Bid Adders.
+For purposes of Section 33.32, GHG Regulation Areas will reflect the Pricing Nodes of the CAISO Balancing Authority Area or an EDAM Entity Balancing Authority Area within a state jurisdiction that has priced GHG emissions as part of a state GHG reporting and reduction program.

+EDAM Resource Scheduling Coordinators for EDAM Resource Facilitiess located inside a specific GHG Regulation Area will not submit GHG Bid Adders to serve Demand within that GHG Regulation Area.
+Scheduling Coordinators for resources located within the GHG Regulation Area of the State of California will not submit GHG Bid Adders to serve Demand within the GHG Regulation Area of California.

+Scheduling Coordinators for resources with Pseudo-Tie arrangements or Dynamic Schedules into the CAISO Balancing Authority Area that register in the Master File that their resources’ capacity is associated with serving Demandin the GHG Regulation Area within the State of California will not submit GHG Bid Adders.

+33.32.1.3 Bid Submission

-(A) Bid Submission.
-EDAM Resource Scheduling Coordinators for EDAM Resources located outside of GHG Regulation Areas may submit a GHG Bid Adder as a separate hourly Bid component specific to each GHG Regulation Area to recover costs of compliance with GHG regulations adopted by a state jurisdiction that has priced GHG emissions as part of a state carbon reduction law or regulation.
+EDAM Resource Scheduling Coordinators for EDAM Resource Facilities located outside of GHG Regulation Areas may submit a separate GHG Bid Adder as an hourly Bid component specific to each GHG Regulation Area.

-Scheduling Coordinators for resources located within the CAISO Balancing Authority Area may submit a GHG Bid Adder as a separate hourly Bid component to recover costs of compliance with GHG regulations adopted by the Washington Department of Ecology.
+Scheduling Coordinators for resources located within the GHG Regulation Area of the State of California may submit a separate GHG Bid Adder as an hourly Bid component specific to each GHG Regulation Area located outside of the State of California.
+EDAM Resource Scheduling Coordinators for EDAM Resource Facilities within the GHG Regulation Area of the State of Washington may submit a separate GHG Bid Adder as an hourly Bid component specific to each GHG Regulation Area located outside the State of Washington.

 GHG Bid Adders will consist of a price and MW quantity.
 The price included in the GHG Bid Adder will not be less than $0/MWh and not greater than 110% of the resource’s GHG maximum compliance cost as determined in accordance with Section 33.32(a)(3).

+33.32.1.4 Default Treatment.

-(B) Default Treatment.
-If an EDAM Resource Scheduling Coordinator for an EDAM Resource located outside of a GHG Regulation Area does not submit a GHG Bid Adder to serve Demand within a specific GHG Regulation Area, the Integrated Forward Market will not attribute the EDAM Resource as supporting a GHG Transfer into that specific GHG Regulation Area.
+If a resource located outside of a GHG Regulation Area does not have a GHG Bid Adder to serve Demand within a specific GHG Regulation Area, the Integrated Forward Market will not attribute the resource as supporting a GHG Transfer into that specific GHG Regulation Area33.32.1.5 Determination of Maximum GHG Bid Adder

-If a Scheduling Coordinator for a resource located within the CAISO Balancing Authority Area does not submit a GHG Bid Adder to serve Demand within a GHG Regulation Area located outside of the State of California, the Integrated Forward Market will not attribute the resource as supporting a GHG Transfer into that specific GHG Regulation Area.